Best Gaming CPU for $240:

 CPUs priced over $240 offer rapidly diminishing returns when it comes to gaming performance.
-As such, we have a hard time recommending anything more expensive than the Core i5-4670K, especially since this multiplier-unlocked processor is easy to tune up to 4.3 GHz or so with the right cooler.
+As such, we have a hard time recommending anything more expensive than the Core i5-4690K, especially since this multiplier-unlocked processor is easy to tune up to 4.3 GHz or so with the right cooler.
 Even at stock clocks, though, it matches or beats the old $1000 Gulftown-based Core i7-990X Extreme Edition in our benchmarks.

 We have seen a small handful of titles benefit from Hyper-Threaded Core i7 processors, though.
-Because we believe this is a trend that will continue as developers optimize their software, we're including the Core i7-4770K as an honorable mention, now selling for $340.
+Because we believe this is a trend that will continue as developers optimize their software, we're including the Core i7-4790K as an honorable mention, now selling for $340.
 In a vast majority of games, the Core i7 won't demonstrate much advantage over the Core i5.
 But if you're a serious enthusiast who wants some future-proofing and values highly-threaded application performance, this processor may be worth the extra money.

-In addition, there's certainly an argument to be made for using LGA 2011 as the ultimate gaming platform.
-LGA 2011-based CPUs have more available cache and as many as two more execution cores than the flagship LGA 1150/1155 models.
-Additionally, more bandwidth is delivered through a quad-channel memory controller.
-And with 40 lanes of third-gen PCIe connectivity available from Ivy Bridge-E-based processors (we're assuming that if you're building on X79 today, you're using a Core i7-4000-series chip), the platform natively supports two x16 and one x8 slot, or one x16 and three x8 slots, alleviating potential bottlenecks in three- and four-way CrossFire or SLI configurations.
+In addition, there's certainly an argument to be made for using LGA 2011-v3 as the ultimate gaming platform.
+Haswell-E -based CPUs have more available cache and as many as four more execution cores than the flagship LGA 1150/1155 models.
+Additionally, more bandwidth is delivered through a quad-channel DDR4 memory controller.
+And with up to 40 lanes of third-gen PCIe connectivity available from Haswell-E-based processors, the platform natively supports two x16 and one x8 slot, or one x16 and three x8 slots, alleviating potential bottlenecks in three- and four-way CrossFire or SLI configurations.

 Although they sound impressive, those advantages don't necessarily translate into significant performance gains in modern titles.
-Our tests demonstrate fairly little difference between a $240 LGA 1155 Core i5-2500K and a $1000 LGA 2011 Core i7-4960X, even when three-way graphics card configurations are involved.
+Our tests demonstrate fairly little difference between a $240 LGA 1150 Core i5-4690K and a $1000 LGA 2011 Core i7-4960X, even when three-way graphics card configurations are involved.
 It turns out that memory bandwidth and PCIe throughput don't hold back the game performance of existing Sandy Bridge-, Ivy Bridge-, and Haswell-based machines.